aheil/fdm/filament.md

 **OrcaSlicer Settings**

-Temp: 195°C
+Temp: 205°C

-OrcaSlicer Tests for
-Flow Rate: Pass 1: 5
-Flor Rate Pass 2: 0
-Flow Rate: 1,05
+Flow Rate: 1,09
-Retraction Length 0,6mm
+Retraction Length 0,7mm
-Volumetric Speed: 16
+Volumetric Speed: 12

 **Printing Issues**

-The filament caused quite a lot of pillowing.
+For unknown reasons, the filament caused a lot of pillowing.
+While the flow rate test showed a flow rate of 1,05 the best result, with OrcaSlicers new YOLO test, I figured out, that 1,09 provided much better results - including pillowing disapearing.

 ![alt text](images/filament_anycubic_pillowing.jpeg)

-Reason: unknown
+While the tests showed me tu use 195 for the nozzle temperature, printing results seemed to be quite bad in terms of stringing.
+Increains the emerpature to 205 almost removed the stringing.

 ### dasFilament